alfiecg24/ipwndfu/README.md

 ## Tutorial

-This tool can be used to downgrade or jailbreak iPhone 3GS (new bootrom) without SHSH blobs, as documented in [JAILBREAK-GUIDE](https://github.com/axi0mX/ipwndfu/blob/master/JAILBREAK-GUIDE.md).
+This tool can be used to downgrade or jailbreak iPhone 3GS (new bootrom) without SHSH blobs, as documented in the [jailbreak guide](https://github.com/axi0mX/ipwndfu/blob/master/JAILBREAK-GUIDE.md).

 ## Exploit write-up